CRREL-GOSRT/TC_Paper_Supporting_Data/Readme.md

 ---

-All supporting data is in the SampleData Folder including model output and observations.
+All supporting data is in the **SampleData** Folder including model output and ASD observations.

 **Note**: the .vtk mesh files are too large to store on GitHub, and are available upon request (see contact information below).
 These files are required to run: